 - Is in the same room as you for the first six months

 - Is free from bumper pads and loose bedding

 - Read up on the benefits of skin-to-skin contact with partners

 - Learn about your important role in supporting breastfeeding (attending a prenatal class with her is one way)

 - Continue to support mom in staying active and sleeping well

 - Attend prenatal classes or go through the online prenatal class together

 Guides and resources

-- The Sensible Guide for a Healthy Pregnancy
+- The Guide to Healthy Pregnancy

 - Is your child safe?
 A guide to baby and child products from Health Canada